Gunman Killed by Police After Opening Fire Outside Dallas Federal Courthouse

 A 22-year-old man in combat gear and a mask opened fire Monday morning at a federal courthouse in Dallas and was killed in an ensuing firefight with police officers, authorities said.

-Cellphone video of the 8:50 a.m. incident at the Earle Cabell Federal Building captured images of the gunman firing shots, smoke from a short distance and then the suspect running into a parking lot and collapsing.
+Cellphone video of the 8:50 a.m. incident at the Earle Cabell Federal Building captured images of the gunman running along the side of the building, smoke from a short distance and then the suspect running into a parking lot and collapsing.

-According to reports, the suspected shooter was shot and killed by responding officers before he could injure anyone.
-Authorities did not release a motive for the attack.
+According to reports, the shooter was shot and killed by responding officers before he could injure anyone.
+Authorities did not release a motive for the attack but said it appeared the assailant was alone.

-The FBI’s Special Agent in Charge Matthew DeSarno identified the shooter as Brian Isaack Clyde, who died at the scene and was taken to Baylor University Medical Center.
+The FBI’s Special Agent in Charge Matthew DeSarno identified the shooter as Brian Isaack Clyde, who died at the scene.

-Local outlets reported that bomb squad was also called for a controlled detonation of the suspect’s car, and the federal building has been evacuated for safety precautions.
+Local outlets reported that the bomb squad was also called for a controlled detonation of the suspect’s car, and the federal building was evacuated for safety precautions.

 Gillian Hughes, an assignment editor at Fox4, posted video of Clyde seemingly firing a rifle before taking cover between cars in a parking lot.